awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 1. Upload your content to an Amazon Simple Storage Service \(S3\) bucket\.
 For more information, see the [Amazon S3 documentation](http://aws.amazon.com/documentation/s3/)\.

 1. Configure Amazon CloudFront and Amazon S3 to serve private content\.
-For more information, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.
+For more information, see [Serving private content with signed URLs and signed cookies](PrivateContent.md)\.

 1. Write your web application to do the following: